ladybirdweb/faveo-server-images/_docs/system-requirement/requirement.md

 1. Sync: where the only requirements are incoming and outgoing emails.
 It is appropriate for a Cpanel-like environment or any other shared hosting environment where installing and configuring the Redis database is not possible.

-2. Redis: preferred queue driver It enables all the functionality of Faveo.
+2. Redis: preferred queue driver.
+It enables all the functionality of Faveo.

 3. Database: An alternative to Redis that works only on Windows servers

+Redis requires "supervisor" daemon service we need to install the same to work smoothly.

 <a id="firewall-requirements" name="firewall-requirements"></a>
 ## 6. Firewall Requirements